• Skip to primary navigation

 State wetland losses: Florida has lost the most acreage cover — 9.3 million acres.
 California has lost the largest percentage of original wetlands in the state — 91%.
 Twenty-two states have lost more than 50% of their original wetlands.

-See also What is Fort Lauderdale considered?
+See also What is living in North Dakota like?

 Where is the largest marsh in the United States?